 ProWash™ Cycle

 The ProWash technology uses sensors to recognize soil levels throughout the cycle.
-It then adapts the wash time and water temperature needed to ensure messes are completely spotless, or lighter loads can be completed with less energy.
-This ensures that your dishes come out sparkling clean every time, and it saves energy where possible.
+It then adapts the wash time and water temperature needed to ensure messes are completely spotless or lighter loads can be completed with less energy.
+This ensures that your dishes come out sparkling clean every time, saving energy where possible.

 What We Don't Like